-“The field of science dealing with the study of DNA, genes, chromosomes and related alterations is called genetics.”
+“A field of science dealing with the study of DNA, genes, chromosomes and related alterations is known as genetics.”

-However, in modern-day science, the genetic studies comprise not only the study of DNA, genes and chromosomes but also protein-DNA interaction and other metabolic pathways associated with it.
+In modern-day science, genetic studies comprise not only the study of DNA, genes and chromosomes but also protein-DNA interaction and other metabolic pathways associated with it.

-In the present article, we are briefly introducing the genetics and common terminologies used in genetics.
+In the present article, we are briefly introducing the genetics and common terminologies used.
 This article is only for beginners who are new to genetics.
-Now let’s get deep insight the topic:

-The DNA is a nucleic acid made up of the deoxyribose sugar, phosphate and nitrogenous bases.
+DNA is a nucleic acid made up of deoxyribose sugar, phosphate and nitrogenous bases.

 Two types of nitrogenous bases named purine and pyrimidines are present in the DNA.
 Adenine and Guanine are the purines while the Thymine and Cytosine are pyrimidines bases present in DNA.

-Three hydrogen bond between cytosine and guanine while two hydrogen bond between thymine and adenine joins two single-stranded DNA.
+Three hydrogen bonds between cytosine and guanine while two hydrogen bonds between thymine and adenine join two single-stranded DNA.

 For more detail on DNA please read our article: DNA story: The structure and function of DNA